smlsvnssn/ouml/README.md

 ### Usage

-Övents implements she `svelte/action` interface, and are usable as svelte actions, but can be used in any browser context like so:
+Övents implements the `svelte/action` interface, and are usable as svelte actions, but can be used in any browser context like so:

 ```js
 let el = document.querySelector('#someElement')